“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 It’s too pale/bright/vanilla!

 Spruce is quite light and bright in appearance, often with lustrous cross grain silking.
 If you like the tonal qualities but want a deeper/mellower color, spruce takes dye stains very well.
-This opens the door to beautiful single tones and sunbursts, from redwood and honey-burst to screamin’ cherry red.
+This opens the door to beautiful single tones and sunbursts, from palest amber and honey-burst to screamin’ cherry red.
 As for “vanilla”–btw, among the world’s most expensive spices!–read on.

 Bearclaw is a type of figure (fancy appearance) in some softwoods.
-While I am quite cautious about figured woods for instrument tops–the top is under a lot of stress around the bridge in particular–bearclaw passes the test of history with long use in great classical guitars.
+While I am quite cautious about figured woods for instrument tops–the top is under a lot of stress around the bridge in particular–bearclaw passes the test of time with long use in great classical guitars.
 The sets I have sound great, so I embrace the glory!

 Called “sinker” not because it’s so heavy, these logs were pressed into river bottom silt by the weight of other logs as they piled up behind temporary dams.
 Ancient trees to start, then reclaimed after 100 years or more underwater, they can be very rich and distinctive.
 They frequently sport mineral coloring, and the sets I have are harder and stiffer than ordinary (non-sinker) redwood.